-- Start a connection from the Testing Station to the iSCSI target being tested. - Negotiate/declare the following parameters: ImmediateData=No; InitialR2T=Yes; DataSequenceInOrder=Yes; MaxRecvDataSegmentLength of 1024, MaxBurstLength=512, FirstBurstLength=512. - Perform a standard login and proceed to the Full Feature Phase. - Issue a SCSI-INQUIRY to the DUT, wait for response data and status. - Issue a TEST-UNIT-READY to the DUT, wait for response. - Issue a READ-CAP to the DUT, wait for response data and status. - Issue a WRITE command to the DUT.
-InitiatorTaskTag = 0xA2A2A2A2 - Wait for R2T from the DUT.
+- Start a connection from the Testing Station to the iSCSI target being tested. - Negotiate/declare the following parameters: ImmediateData=No, InitialR2T=Yes, DataSequenceInOrder=Yes, MaxRecvDataSegmentLength=1024, MaxBurstLength=512.

+- Perform a standard login and proceed to the Full Feature Phase. - Issue a SCSI-INQUIRY to the DUT, wait for response data and status. - Issue a TEST-UNIT-READY to the DUT, wait for response. - Issue a READ-CAP to the DUT, wait for response data and status. - Issue a WRITE command to the DUT.
+InitiatorTaskTag = 1234567890 - Wait for R2T from the DUT.

-- If the DUT chooses to transmit a series of R2T PDUs, verify that consecutive R2Ts refer to continuous non-overlapping ranges. - Verify that the DUT uses the InitiatorTaskTag provided by the Testing Station. - Verify that the R2TSN field starts with 0 and is incremented for each R2T with the same Initiator Task Tag, and that the Target Transfer Tag is set to anything but 0xFFFFFFF. - Verify that the StatSN field is set, but the StatSN does not advance. - Verify that the Desired Data Transfer Length field is set to a value greater than zero and less than or equal to MaxBurstLength.
+- If the DUT chooses to transmit a series of R2T PDUs, verify that consecutive R2Ts refer to continuous non-overlapping ranges. - Verify that the DUT uses the InitiatorTaskTag provided by the Testing Station. - Verify that the R2TSN field starts with 0 and is incremented for each R2T with the same Initiator Task Tag, and that the Target Transfer Tag is set to anything but 0xFFFFFFF. - Verify that the StatSN field is set properly.
+If the DUT transmits a series of R2T PDUs, verify that the StatSN does not advance for subsequent R2Ts. - Verify that the Desired Data Transfer Length field is set to a value greater than zero and less than or equal to MaxBurstLength.

-Test #11.1: Task Management Command Immediate and Non-Immediate
+Test #11.1: Immediate TMF Request